CatchUp401k.com - Your Catch up 401k Guide

 401k Catch up contributions for traditional 401k plans or safe harbor 401k plans:

-According to the IRS, for the years 2007 and 2008 the maximum amount you can contribute to your safe harbor or traditional 401k plan is $15,500.
-However, if you are 50 years old or older, or you will be 50 during the current year then you are allowed to defer an additional $5,000 from your salary into your company's 401k plan provided your company's 401k plan allows for catch up contributions.
+According to the IRS, for 2024 the 401k contribution limit is $23,000 (this an increase from the 2023 401k contribution limits of $22,500).
+This is the maximum amount you can contribute to your safe harbor or traditional 401k plan.
+However, if you are 50 years old or older, or you will be 50 during the current year then you are allowed to defer an additional $7,500 from your salary into your company's 401k plan in 2024 provided your company's 401k plan allows for catch up contributions.
 Not all 401k plans offer catch up contributions nor are they required by law to do so.
+The $7,500 2024 401k catch up contribution limit is unchanged from the amount allowed for 2022.
+Important to note that you need to make the catch-up 401k contribution before the end of the year.

 What if your employer does not offer 401k catch up contributions?